Dr Chatterjee has created a conscious, long-lasting approach to weight loss that helps to find the best solutions that work for you.

 You can head directly to Feel Better, Live More page on the Apple Podcasts app and hit SUBSCRIBE.
 (The app comes loaded on Apple devices.)
 You can also search for Feel Better, Live More Podcast or any other show from within the app.

 This week, I talk to renowned addiction expert, physician and best-selling author, Dr. Gabor Maté.
 He calls for a compassionate approach toward addiction, whether in ourselves or in others.
-Dr Maté believes addiction is not a choice, neither is it all about drugs and elicit substances.
+Dr Maté believes addiction is not a choice, neither is it all about drugs and illicit substances.
 Instead, he believes that addiction affects most of us – whether it be to alcohol, nicotine, sugar, work or exercise…the list is endless.
 According to Dr Maté, the source of addiction is not to be found in our genes but in our early childhood.

 We also talk about how our emotional stress translates into physical chronic illnesses and how we now live in a culture that doesn’t meet our human needs.
 Indeed, the conditions necessary for healthy child development are increasingly under threat in today’s society.
 Loneliness and lack of meaningful connection are on the rise, as are the rates of autoimmune disease and addiction.
 We discuss how the way we live our modern lives is impacting us more than we realise.